Carlgo11/Simple-Gamemode/README.md

 Development
 ===============

-Please use Netbeans for developing this plugin.
+Please use Netbeans when developing this plugin!